From Prototype to Mass Manufacturing: Understanding Scaling Costs for Physical Products

 The last certification to discuss is really a licensing fee that is required if your product uses Bluetooth.
 Bluetooth is a trademark, so in order to say your product uses Bluetooth, you will have to pay a licensing fee.

 This fee is required if you use a Bluetooth module or a Bluetooth chip, so using a Bluetooth module doesn’t allow you to bypass this fee.
+However, there is a way to completely avoid the Bluetooth fee which I share inside the Hardware Academy.

 Manufacturing setup costs